janniche/JannicheTesterRadix/README.md

 # please-work-radix
-A simple app to demonstrate how to develop and deploy apps to the radix platform.

-## How to build
+A Omnia Radix Example Application for EDC 2018
+- Single nodejs app requesting a famous quote from "Andrux Famous Quotes"
+- Multistage docker build with test

+### Local development and test
+- npm start
+- npm test

+### Environment variables
+- PORT
+- QUOTEKEY

+### To build, test and bake images
-docker build -t please-work-radix .
+`docker build -t <imagename> .`

-## How to run
+### To run the app do
-docker run -it --rm -p 3000:3000 -e QUOTEKEY=$(echo $QUOTEKEY) please-work-radix bash
+`docker run -p 3000:3000 --env QUOTEKEY=<> <imagename>`

+The QUOTEKEY is the apikey from https://market.mashape.com/andruxnet/random-famous-quotes